 * Clean rags or paper towels

-The quality of your tools directly impacts the final result.
+The quality of your tools directly affects the result.
 A reliable torch like the Bernzomatic TS4000 Trigger Start Torch provides consistent heat control, which is essential for proper solder flow and joint integrity.
+A good pipe cutter gives you a clean, square cut that seats properly inside the fitting.

 Preparing Copper Pipes and Fittings